BMW M6 Gran Coupe review

 Our Choice: M6 Gran Coupe

-The 4.4-litre engine has been tried and tested in the M5, while many of the other mechanicals have been used elsewhere in the BMW range, which bodes well for the M6 Gran Coupe in this area.
-However, a few M5 owners have reported mysterious electrical gremlins, but hopefully these will have been ironed out for the Gran Coupe.
-The huge range of optional safety equipment includes surround-view, BMW Night Vision with pedestrian recognition, Park Assist, Lane Change Warning System, Lane Departure Warning System.
-A full colour head-up display is fitted as standard, which means the driver never has to take their eyes off the road.
+BMW ranked in 15th place in our Driver Power 2013 satisfaction survey, with its dealers a disappointing 24th.
+At least the 4.4-litre engine has been tried and tested in the M5, while many of the other mechanicals are proven elsewhere in the BMW range.
+However, a few M5 owners have reported electrical gremlins – hopefully these will have been ironed out on the Gran Coupe.
+The huge range of optional safety equipment includes surround-view, BMW Night Vision with pedestrian recognition, Park Assist, Lane Change Warning System and a Lane Departure Warning System.